sagemath/trac_to_gh/Issue 4561.md

 # Issue 4561: _fast_float_ for sin/cos, etc., in caculus.py is implemented stupidly

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4561

 Original creator: was